Events on This Day

 1938 - On this night and into the wee hours of the next morning, glass store and house windows were smashed throughout Jewish neighborhoods in Germany.
 Thousands of books -- volumes of history, philosophy, poetry and religion -- fueled bonfires throughout the ghettoes.
 Synagogues and the Torah scrolls inside them were burned to the ground.
 91 Jews were killed and over 30,000 arrested.
 It was Kristallnacht (Crystal Night), a sign of the unconscionable, and unforgivable death and destruction soon to come at the hands of the Nazis.

 1938 - 24-year-old Mary Martin made her Broadway stage debut in the musical comedy Leave It to Me.
 She brought down the house as she sang My Heart Belongs to Daddy.
 And the critics raved about New York’s bright new star.
-Features Spotlight

 1944 - The International Committee of the Red Cross won the Nobel Peace Prize.

-1948 - This is Your Life debuted on NBC radio.
+1948 - This Is Your Life debuted on NBC radio.
 Ralph Edwards hosted the radio show for two years and for nine more (1952-1961) on television.

 1953 - The U.S. Supreme Court upheld a 1922 ruling that major league baseball did not come within the scope of federal antitrust laws.